Hyperglycemia: Monitoring

-Scientific journals are moving towards using mmol/L; some journals now use mmol/L as the primary unit but quote mg/dL in parentheses.
+Scientific journals are moving toward using mmol/L; some journals now use mmol/L as the primary unit but quote mg/dL in parentheses.

 Glucose levels vary before and after meals, and at various times of day; the definition of "normal" varies among medical professionals.
 In general, the normal range for most people (fasting adults) is about 4 to 6 mmol/L or 80 to 110 mg/dL. (where 4 mmol/L or 80 mg/dL is "optimal".)
 A subject with a consistent range above 7 mmol/L or 126 mg/dL is generally held to have hyperglycemia, whereas a consistent range below 4 mmol/L or 70 mg/dL is considered hypoglycemic.
 In fasting adults, blood plasma glucose should not exceed 7 mmol/L or 126 mg/dL.
 Sustained higher levels of blood sugar cause damage to the blood vessels and to the organs they supply, leading to the complications of diabetes.

 Chronic hyperglycemia can be measured via the HbA1c test.
 The definition of acute hyperglycemia varies by study, with mmol/L levels from 8 to 15 (mg/dL levels from 144 to 270).

 Defects in insulin secretion, insulin action, or both, results in hyperglycemia.

 Chronic hyperglycemia can be measured by clinical urine tests which can detect sugar in the urine or microalbuminuria which could be a symptom of diabetes.

 Treatment

 Treatment of hyperglycemia requires elimination of the underlying cause, such as diabetes.
-Acute hyperglycemia can be treated by direct administration of insulin in most cases.
+Acute hyperglycemia can be treated by direct administration of insulin in most cases and may be lessened by the intake of some natural compounds.
+For example, a single dose of raw cinnamon before a meal containing complex carbohydrates decreases the postprandial hyperglycemia (higher than 140 mg/dL; >7.8 mmol/L) in patients with type II diabetes.
 Severe hyperglycemia can be treated with oral hypoglycemic therapy and lifestyle modification.

 In diabetes mellitus (by far the most common cause of chronic hyperglycemia), treatment aims at maintaining blood glucose at a level as close to normal as possible, in order to avoid serious long-term complications.
-This is done by a combination of proper diet, regular exercise, and insulin or other medication such as metformin, etc.
+This is done by a combination of proper diet, regular exercise, and insulin or other medication such as metformin.

 Those with hyperglycaemia can be treated using sulphonylureas or metformin or both.
 These drugs help by improving glycaemic control.
 Dipeptidyl peptidase-4 inhibitor alone or in combination with basal insulin can be used as a treatment for hyperglycemia with patients still in hospital.